 Image: Behance

-Custom illustration is popularly used in literary work such as children’s books.
+Custom illustration is popularly used in literary works such as children’s books.
 In children’s picture books, expect to see a lot of visuals and text.
 The visuals are mostly to make the children paint a picture of what the text says.
-On the other hand, picture book illustrations are also accompanied with words to develop the children’s comprehension, vocabulary, and communication skills.
+On the other hand, picture book illustrations are also accompanied by words to develop the children’s comprehension, vocabulary, and communication skills.

 12. Line art illustrations